thekevingibbons/PySmores/README.md

-# PySmores

-The hook: your database operations have been simplified to .get(), .save(), and .delete(), no serialization or other boilerplate necessary.
+### The hook: your database operations have been simplified to .get(), .save(), and .delete(), no serialization or other boilerplate necessary.
 It's Python objects all the way down.
 Intrigued?
 Read on.

-Note: PySmores is not production-ready and is being actively improved.
+**Note:** PySmores is not production-ready and is being actively improved.
 When it reaches a highly stable state, I'll create a PyPi package for easy import.
 Until then, use at your own risk.

+**Note:** PySmores works best (*cough* lets you use fields.Dict and Jit for faster database interactions *cough*) if you use this [forked version of Marshmallow](https://github.com/thekevingibbons/marshmallow/tree/dev/src/marshmallow)

 PySmores is a layer on top of [Marshmallow](https://github.com/marshmallow-code/marshmallow), an ORM (Object-Relational Mapping) library that interfaces between Python and MongoDB.
 PySmores simplifies the process, minimizes the amount of boilerplate required, and allows you to focus on writing code rather than dealing with database interactions.